-There are several subsets of triple negative breast cancer.
-One subset is referred to as basal-like because the tumors have cells with features similar to those of the outer (basal) cells surrounding the mammary ducts.
-Most basal-like tumors contain p53 mutations [30,40,45].
+Triple negative/basal-like tumors are one of the main molecular subtypes of breast cancer.
+Basal-like tumors have cells that look similar to those of the outer (basal) cells surrounding the mammary ducts.

-Triple negative/basal-like tumors are usually treated with some combination of surgery, radiation therapy and chemotherapy.
-These tumors cannot be treated with hormone therapies or trastuzumab (Herceptin) because they are ER- and HER2-.
+Triple negative tumors are aggressive, but they can be treated effectively.
+They are usually treated with some combination of surgery, radiation therapy and chemotherapy.

 Learn more about breast cancer treatment.

-BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service that can help you find a clinical trial that fits your health needs.
-Learn more about this program or search BreastCancerTrials.org for clinical trials on triple negative breast cancer.
+BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help find clinical trials for people with early triple negative breast cancer and clinical trials for people with metastatic triple negative breast cancer.

 Learn more about clinical trials.